RubyLearning/blog/content/post/2007/05/08/ruby-ebooks.md

 ---
-title: "Ruby eBooks"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-05-08"
-layout: post
 categories:
 - ruby
 - ebooks
+date: 2007-05-08
+layout: post
+title: Ruby eBooks
 ---

 Ruby is growing in popularity.
 For those looking at learning Ruby, there are many online resources available.
 In case you want to learn Ruby offline, then here is a list of all the free, **Ruby eBooks** available